-An alternative way to check for systematic attrition is to estimate inverse probability weighting models.
+We also address systematic attrition by estimating inverse probability weighting models.
 To apply these models, we compared the sample characteristics in W1 with the sample characteristics at the time of secondary school choice.
 This comparison shows that at the time of secondary school choice there are (i) fewer children with a migration background, (ii) more children with higher academic performance (i.e., geometry, arithmetic, and reading), and (iii) more children with higher cognitive skills (i.e., working memory capacity and Raven's fluid IQ measure).
 Therefore, we calculated the inverse probability weights for groups defined on the basis of three binary variables: (i) migration background, (ii) high/low academic performance in geometry, arithmetic, and reading, and (iii) high/low cognitive skills as measured by WM capacity and Raven's fluid IQ measure.
 The result of this model (shown in column 5) indicates that the WM training increases advanced track enrollment by roughly 17 percentage points.

 To gauge the size of our effect on school track choice, consider the relationship between parental education and school track choice for the control group: for children whose mother has a university degree, 86% chose the advanced track, for those whose mother does not have a university degree, the number is 54%; i.e. a difference of 32 percentage points.
 This difference reduces to 27 percentage points when controlling for children's baseline measure of Raven's fluid IQ.
-Thus, the 14-17 percentage point increase in advanced track enrollment is of substantial size when compared with this socio-economic gap.
+Thus, the 14-17 percentage point increase in advanced track enrollment is substantial when compared with this socio-economic gap.